Cocomelon Cake

 Once the frosting reaches the desired consistency, place 1/3 cup of white frosting in a small piping bag fit with a small round tip, like a Wilton 12 and set aside.

 Place 3/4 cup of frosting in a separate bowl and color with a tiny drop of red and orange gel food coloring to make a salmon pink color.
-Add this into a small piping bag fit with a large round tip, like a Wilton 2A and set aside.
+Add this into a small piping bag fitted with a large round tip, like a Wilton 2A and set aside.

-Leave the remaining buttercream uncolored, cover it with a piece of plastic wrap to prevent a crust from forming, and set aside.
+Leave the remaining buttercream uncolored, cover it with a piece of plastic wrap to prevent a crust from forming, and set it aside.

 Step 3: Stack and Crumb Coat the Cake Layers